Kim Possible (character): Voice

-Kim is voiced by American actress Christy Carlson Romano, who was only 16 years old when she was first cast as the character.
-The titular role was originally offered to actress Anneliese van der Pol, who turned it down in favor of co-starring as Chelsea Daniels in the Disney Channel Original Series That's so Raven.
-Before being cast as Kim, Romano had already been well known for starring as Ren Stevens in the Disney Channel sitcom Even Stevens.
-The actress was finally introduced to the show's creators by Disney Channel executives after Schooley and McCorkle had already auditioned several people for the role.
-According to McCorkle, Romano "nailed" her audition, which he described as "just fantastic."
+Kim is voiced by American actress Christy Carlson Romano, who was 16 years-old when she was cast.
+Before being cast in Kim Possible, Romano had already been known for starring as Ren Stevens on the Disney Channel sitcom Even Stevens, and had filmed the Disney Channel Original Movie Cadet Kelly (2002) shortly prior.
+Disney Channel executive Gary Marsh suggested they audition Romano for Kim Possible.
+The actress was finally introduced to the show's creators by Disney Channel executives after Schooley and McCorkle had already auditioned several candidates for the role.
+Romano "nailed" her audition, according to McCorkle.
+Romano's casting made her the first actor to star in three Disney Channel projects simultaneously.
+The original Kim Possible pilot featured actress Alyson Hannigan as the voice of Kim, but the network found her efforts were not exaggerated enough for an animated show.
+The title role was offered to actress Anneliese van der Pol, who turned it down to star as Chelsea Daniels on the Disney Channel Original Series That's So Raven instead.
 Kim was Romano's first voice-acting role.
-Upon being cast as Kim, Romano immediately identified with the character because they were "both dealing with teenage issues" at the time.
-During the show's first season, Romano and the rest of the Kim Possible cast recorded at different locations.
-Like her character, Romano also balanced her acting profession with schoolwork, and agreed that they are both confident in their endeavors.
-Because the actress was enrolled in high school in New York City at the time, she was often required to participate in cast meetings and table reads via telephone; Romano was actually unable to attend her own senior prom because she was working on Kim Possible.
-Occasionally, the actress herself would serve as creative inspiration for the writers; one episode in particular, "Blush", was based on the fact that Romano is a shy and easily embarrassed person who tends to "blush at even the slightest compliment/awkward situation."
-The writers also gave Kim several interests that are similar to Romano's own.
-Schooley enthused that the actress "add[s] something to [her character] that makes it more than a typical gag-oriented cartoon", crediting both her and co-star Will Friedle, voice of Ron, among reasons fans connected with the characters.
+Upon being cast, Romano immediately identified with the character because they were both dealing with similar teenage issues at the time.
+Like her character, Romano also balanced her profession with her schoolwork, and agreed that she and Kim are both confident in their pursuits.
+During the show's first season, Romano and the rest of the Kim Possible cast recorded separately from different locations.
+Because the actress was attending high school in New York City at the time, she often participated in cast meetings and table reads via telephone; Romano was unable to attend her own senior prom due to scheduling conflicts with Kim Possible.

+Occasionally, the actress herself would serve as creative inspiration for the show's writers; one episode in particular, "Blush", was based on Romano's shyness and tendency blush with embarrassment from the slightest compliment or awkward situation.
+The writers also gave Kim several interests that are similar to Romano's own, such as naming Kim's workplace, Club Banana, after Romano's favorite store at the time, Club Monaco.
+Romano also suggested Kim's catchphrase "What's the sitch?" when the creators asked her what she would say to ask "Hey, what's up?" in a "modern" way.
+Schooley enthused that the actress "add[s] something to [her character] that makes it more than a typical gag-oriented cartoon", crediting both her and co-star Will Friedle, voice of Ron, among reasons fans connected with these characters.

-Romano described Kim as a "very ambitious, very skilled, very smart" character, and attempted to make her as much of a role model as possible.
-The actress also described the character as "a really confident, sweet girl who everybody loves.
-And she is a heroine who little girls look up to. ...
-She is a typical role model, perfect in every way.
-How could you not like Kim?"
-Romano initially doubted that the show would be successful, but eventually admitted that "the animation was great and the writing was amazing.
-It's done so that kids and adults can enjoy it; families can share an amazing experience together."
-Additionally, Romano's character greatly influenced her own career, and considers Kim to be a positive role model for young girls.
-Romano identified the season one episode "Mind Games" in which Kim and Ron switch bodies as her favorite.
-By the end of the series, Romano was 21 years old and attending Columbia University for political science.
+Romano described Kim as a highly ambitious, talented, and smart character, who she attempted to make as strong a role model as possible.
+She considers Kim a positive role model for young girls in particular, and credits her independence, athleticism, authenticity, and genuineness with forging a path for female-lead television shows.
+Although she claims she did not sign on to Kim Possible with any specific agenda or intensions, she embraced the opportunity to create an "authentically strong” character.
+Romano initially doubted the show's success, but eventually embraced its quality of animation and writing, and overall appeal to families.
+Additionally, Romano cited the character as a great influence on the trajectory of her own career.
+When voicing Kim, she sometimes felt confident in ways she did not experience outside of the series or in her personal life as a young woman.
+Romano highlighted the first-season episode "Mind Games", in which Kim and Ron switch bodies, as her favorite from the show.
+By the end of the series, Romano was 21 years-old and already enrolled at Columbia University.
 Kim's final recorded line in the series is "uuhhh...huh?", which Romano recorded tearfully due to the series ending.

-Describing Kim as independent and athletic, Romano attributes her character's timelessness to her authenticity and genuineness, explaining that she "forged a path and now there are female shows everywhere".
+Romano has expressed interest in voicing the character in a reboot on several occasions, going as far as to approach the creators and Disney Channel directly.
+She said she would be "absolutely devasted" if Disney Channel ever recast her.